The First AI Decision Agent for Amazon Sellers

 Data everywhere, decisions nowhere

-You pay hundreds a month for tools and see endless charts and numbers.
-But not a single tool tells you: should you enter this category or not?
+You pay hundreds a month for tools and stare at endless charts.
+Yet almost none of them tell you the one thing that matters: should you enter this category or not?

 Search Terms coverage below 1/16

 Brand Analytics gives you 42 terms.
-Your competitors use 700+.
-In the COSMO and Rufus era, traditional tools miss 94% of real buyer intent.
+Your competitors are working with 700+.
+In the COSMO and Rufus era, traditional tooling misses 94% of real buyer intent.

-Manual PPC runs at 56.5% ACoS — budget burned on the wrong traffic entries.
-You cannot predict which entry will convert and which will just drain spend.
+Manual PPC can run at 56.5% ACoS because budget gets pushed into the wrong traffic entries.
+You cannot tell in advance which entries will convert and which ones will only burn spend.

 Why Amazon sellers are switching to AI Agents